globalecologybs/feeddigest.github.io/index.md

 Feeds are from **November 26, 2024** to **December 02, 2024**.

 Digest of the 🦋 bluesky Global Ecology feed 🌐 on biodiversity, ecosystems & conservation at large scale.
 Terrestrial & marine realms.
-Sounds like Global Ecology!

 - **SCIENCE ONLY**
 - DM <a href='https://bsky.app/profile/global-ecology.bsky.social' target='_blank'>@global-ecology.bsky.social</a> to contribute